 Another promising development occurred more recently when the Court struck down Missouri’s effort to exclude a church-run preschool from a state grant program that reimbursed schools for resurfacing their playground with recycled scrap tires.
 In Trinity Lutheran Church, Inc. v.
 Comer, the Court said:

 [T]he exclusion of Trinity Lutheran from a public benefit for which it is otherwise qualified, solely because it is a church, is odious to our Constitution . . . and cannot stand.

 IJ believes the Trinity Lutheran decision is a death sentence to Blaine Amendments.
-That is why IJ has launched cases in Montana, Maine, and Washington State.
+That is why IJ has launched cases in Montana and Maine.
 These cases are designed to drive our legal arguments, described below, up to the U.S. Supreme Court and to vindicate the right of all parents to access meaningful educational options.